 25-30.360 Refunds - The revisions to this rule codify Commission policy.
 The recommended rule specifies that a motion for reconsideration temporarily stays a refund and that any unclaimed refunds are treated as cash contributions-in-aid-of-construction (CIAC) to the utility.

+At the special agenda, the Commissioners directed staff to inquire whether the electric, gas, or telecommunications industries have experienced problems regarding the timing of a refund when a motion for reconsideration to the order requiring the refund has been filed.
+Apparently, the only interim rates refund ordered in any recent rate cases was in the Gulf Power case, but the Commission altered its decision on reconsideration, and the refund was obviated.
+No other refunds have been ordered, consequently, no problems have been experienced.

+Staff believes an automatic stay of a refund is necessary in the event reconsideration is sought.
+Interim refunds in water and wastewater rate cases are relatively frequent.
+In staff's experience, it is difficult to process a motion for reconsideration in less than 90 days (the period over which refunds have to be completed) and leave enough time for the utility to make the proper calculations and coordinate the refund into a regular billing cycle.
+Staff's proposed rule would not cost the customers since interest on amounts collected subject to refund begins to accrue upon the collection of interim rates and would continue to accrue while reconsideration was pending.
+Further, staff notes that under the proposed rule, any motion for reconsideration, not just one filed by a utility, will temporarily stay the refund.

 25-30.430 Test Year Approval - We recommend two changes to this rule.
 First, section (3) of the rule relating to prefiled direct testimony is being deleted from this rule and added to Rule 25-30.436(2).
 We are also recommending the addition of language that allows the Director of the Division of Water and Wastewater to grant extensions for filing MFRs if the extension will not cause the approved test year to be non-representative.
 We believe these changes will save time and steps and therefore money.

+The Commission directed staff to include the requirement that prefiled testimony be filed with the MFRs.
+We have made this change to Rule 25-30.436.

+Chairman Deason asked why the water and wastewater industry should have a test year approval procedure rather than a test year notification procedure like the other industries.
+The primary reason is that many utilities in this industry lack the sophistication and expertise to select an appropriate test year in all cases.
+In fact, it was a history of inappropriate test year selection that led to the existing test year approval rule to begin with.
+The current rule was adopted in 1975 and it has eliminated problems in this industry.
+It was six years later before a rule was adopted for the communications industry and none was adopted for the electric and gas industries until approximately six months ago, when a test year notification rule for those industries was adopted.
+Staff believes the test year approval process should be retained for the water and wastewater industry.

 25-30.430 Test Year Notification (Alternative) - We have provided an alternative Rule 25-30.430 that changes the current test year "approval" process to one requiring only a 90-day notification prior to filing MFRs.
 This version of the rule completely replaces the request and approval sections with a single section specifying notification requirements.